New Delhi Airport Authorities

-On the completion of the Terminal 4 and 5, the international flights will shift to these terminals and the Terminal 3 will handle only domestic air traffic.
+On the completion of the Terminal 4, 5 and 6, the international flights will be shifted to these terminals and the Terminal 3 will handle only domestic air traffic.

-During the Muslim pilgrimage of Hajj, the airlines catering to the Middle East moves to this terminal for the prevention of disruption to those who are traveling in other parts of the world. used in the months of October to December, the terminal has a capacity has a capacity of 10 million passengers every year It is used from October to December.
+During the Muslim pilgrimage of Hajj, the airlines catering to the Middle East moves to this terminal for the prevention of disruption to those who are travelling in other parts of the world.
+Used in the months of October to December, the terminal has a capacity of 10 million passengers every year.

 - Business Lounges

 - Baggage Services